Best Nursing Home Abuse Lawyers

 Helping a loved one transition to a nursing home or assisted living facility can be a highly emotional process.
 What often helps is knowing that they will be properly cared for and have all of their basic needs met.

-When such an establishment fails to adequately care for a resident or hires a dangerous employee, senior citizens can suffer serious or even fatal injuries or emotional harm.
+When these institutions fail to adequately care for a resident or hire a dangerous employee, senior citizens can suffer serious or even fatal injuries as well as emotional harm.
+In these cases, don’t delay in seeking the aid of the best nursing home abuse lawyer in Chicago and beyond: Dr. Susan E. Loggans.

-If you or a loved one has been the victim of any nursing home negligence in Chicago or the Greater Cook County area, it’s important to hold the institution accountable immediately.
+If you or a loved one has been the victim of any nursing home negligence, it’s important to hold the institution accountable immediately.

 Types of Nursing Home Abuse